-The following summary is taken from the technical report entitled "Technical Report on the Don Nicolàs Gold Project, Argentina" (the "Don Nicolàs Report") dated 1 April 2010.
+The following summary is taken from the technical report entitled "Technical Report on the Don Nicolàs Gold Project, Argentina" (the "Don Nicolàs Report") dated 1 April 2010, which technical report is incorporated by reference herein.
 This summary is not complete and the full Don Nicolàs Report can be accessed on the Company's SEDAR profile at www.sedar.com.